vertico.el - VERTical Interactive COmpletion

 12.4 ffap-menu

-The command ffap-menu shows the ‘*Completions*’ buffer by default like tmm-menubar, which is unnecessary with Vertico.
-This completion buffer can be disabled as follows.
+The command ffap-menu shows the ‘*Completions*’ buffer by default like tmm-menubar, which is unwanted if Vertico is used.
+The completions buffer can be disabled as follows.

 (advice-add #'ffap-menu-ask :around